Investigating Non-local Features for Neural Constituency Parsing: Abstract

 \section{Abstract}

 Thanks to the strong representation power of neural encoders, neural chart-based parsers have achieved highly competitive performance by using local features.
 Recently, it has been shown that non-local features in CRF structures lead to improvements.
 In this paper, we investigate injecting non-local features into the training process of a local span-based parser, by predicting constituent $n$-gram non-local patterns and ensuring consistency between non-local patterns and local constituents.
-Results show that our simple method gives better results than the CRF parser on both PTB and CTB.
+Results show that our simple method gives better results than the self-attentive parser on both PTB and CTB.
 Besides, our method achieves state-of-the-art BERT-based performance on PTB (95.92 F1) and strong performance on CTB (92.31 F1).
+Our parser also achieves better or competitive performance in multilingual and zero-shot cross-domain settings compared with the baseline.